 No matter if you are brand new to NHL betting, or are experienced and looking to handicap, this guide has you covered.
 I start with the various ways to bet on a match and what to look for at online bookmakers.
 Experienced bettors should scroll down to where I cover handicapping the market and point those looking to learn predictive NHL modeling in the right direction.
 First I start with basics.

 How to Bet NHL

 It is very important to note there are two primary ways to bet which team will win an NHL game:

-At most online sportsbooks you will find both of the above options offered.
+At most online bookmakers you will find both of the above options offered.
 However, at some catering to specific markets this is not always the case.